 - tomatoes, if included, represent health

 - Sometimes, the cook slips a dime into the dish before serving.
 It is said that wealth awaits the diner who gets the dime (and hopefully not a chipped tooth).

 Some say that good luck visits those who count the black-eyed peas on their plate for a hint at the amount of luck or wealth that will ensue.

 The custom of eating all but three of the black-eyed peas on your plate promises a trio of benefits—luck, wealth, and romance.

 Legend has it that Sephardic Jews served black-eyed peas during Rosh Hashanah in the hope of fertility and good fortune.

 Does Hoppin’ John really bring good luck?

-How do you eat Hoppin’ John?
+When do you eat Hoppin’ John?

 For some, the tradition of eating Hoppin’ John begins at midnight (New Year’s Eve), when the dish is served with a Champagne toast.

-New Year’s Day is the tradition day to eat Hoppin’ John.
+New Year’s Day is the traditional day to eat Hoppin’ John.
 Any leftover can be enjoyed on later days, but be aware that the name of the dish changes to Skippin’ Jenny.
 Stretching the dish into leftovers demonstrates your sense of frugality and promises even greater prosperity in the new year!